Leon Wyczółkowski: Work

 Wyczółkowski died 1936 in Warsaw.
 After the war, on the anniversary of his birthday (11 April 1946), the District Museum in Bydgoszcz took up his name in recognition of his outstanding achievements.
 His widow donated to the museum many of his works and belongings.
-The Bydgoszcz museum owns one of the largest collections of Leon Wyczółkowski's paintings, drawings and graphics in Poland.
-The collection is complemented with numerous documents, a rich photographic archive, personal memorabilia, artistic workshop and other original items from his mansion in Gościeradz.
+The Bydgoszcz Museum owns one of the largest collections of Leon Wyczółkowski's paintings, drawings and graphics in Poland.
+The collection is complemented with numerous documents, a rich photographic archive, personal memorabilia, artistic workshop, and other original items from his mansion in Gościeradz.
 The collection, organized into a new department, consists of over 700 works of Leon Wyczółkowski.
-His most representative impressionist paintings can be found at the National Museum, Kraków, the National Museum, Warsaw and at the Bydgoszcz Museum.
+His most representative impressionist paintings can be found at the National Museum in Kraków, the National Museum in Warsaw, and at the Bydgoszcz Museum.